 AQUARIUM TIME!!!!

-2. Sea otters have some of the thickest coats of any animal, and this is important to their survival on a cold ocean, since they lack blubber, they need to maintain their coats to make they stay warm, and to keep the insulating layer of air maintained in between the fur and skin.
+1. Since the Clown fish are are immune to the sea anemone's stinging nematocytes, due to their similar skins, they can live safely within them, keeping the anemone clean as they are protected by the anemones poisonous tendrils found on their tendrils.2.
+Sea otters have some of the thickest coats of any animal, and this is important to their survival on a cold ocean, since they lack blubber, they need to maintain their coats to make they stay warm, and to keep the insulating layer of air maintained in between the fur and skin.

 3. Before the 1900's, one could find the sea otters living all along the western coast of North America, from Alaska to California.
 After decades of hunting and poaching, their numbers dwindled, and in an attempt to reintroduce the population, they brought in 89 sea otters from Alaska and brought them to the west coast of Vancouver island in the year 1969.